ikteng/Toxic-Comment-Classification/README.md

 ### Things to improve:
-1. I am not sure whether the training method works fully as after I built the model and saved it, I made some changes to the method.
-2. I wish the training would be faster and more optimized.
+1. I wish the training would be faster and more optimized.